-Superstitions are so common that they have almost become a second nature.
+Superstitions are so common that they have almost become second nature.
 They are usually passed down through generations and your belief in certain superstitions may be different to someone else, depending on what you were taught by your family.
-I know my mum always used to say ‘Don’t put your new shoes on the table it’s bad luck!’.
+I know my mum always used to say ‘Don’t put your new shoes on the table it’s bad luck!’ (she still does).
 When you see a ladder do you walk around it or walk under it?
 Why do you say bless you when someone sneezes?
-What about knocking on the table when using the phrase ‘knock on wood’.
-These and many other little quirks are ancient old superstitions.
-But where exactly to they come from?
+What about knocking on the table when using the phrase "knock on wood".
+These and many other little quirks stem from ancient old superstitions.
+But where exactly do they come from?
 Will I really have 7 years of bad luck if I break a mirror?
 Here are the origins of some of the most popular superstitions.

 A superstition by definition is a widely held but irrational belief in supernatural influences, especially as leading to good or bad luck, or a practice based on such a belief.

-I just can’t seem to bring myself to walk under a ladder.
+I personally just can’t seem to bring myself to walk under a ladder.
 I was always taught it was bad luck.
-But why and what will happen to me really?
+But what will happen to me really?
 This superstition dates back over 5000 years ago to ancient Egypt.
 The Egyptians obviously believed in the power of pyramids and the shape of a triangle (which is the shape a leaned ladder will make).
 By walking under the ladder, you are breaking the sacredness of the pyramid.
 In the 1600’s in England, criminals were forced to walk under ladders on the way to the gallows awaiting their death.
 It caught on that if you walked under a ladder it meant you would face your death.
-Ladders were used during the hangings in these days as a ladder was used to lean up against the gallows and was used to assist the person in charge of removing the dead bodies.
+Ladders were used during the hangings which was used to lean up against the gallows to assist the person in charge of removing the dead bodies.
 Because someone essentially died at the top of the ladder, it was even believed by some that their spirit would become trapped in the pyramid of ladder making it a haunted space.
-If you do find that you have accidently walked under a ladder, apparently if you walked backwards through the ladder it will reverse the curse.
+If you do find that you have accidentally walked under a ladder, apparently if you then walk backwards through the ladder it will reverse the curse.

 There are so many different superstitions I could have written all day.
 I found it really interesting researching the actual origins of each superstition.
 I am sure a lot of you can probably relate that we tend to follow these superstitions, but we don’t really know why or how they came to be.
 What is your favourite superstition and what do you do to reverse the curse?